Homogeneous edge-disjoint $K_{2s}$ and $T_{st,t}$ unions: Order and Diameter

-To establish properties of a graph $G_r^\sigma$ answering affirmatively Question~\ref{2.1}, estimates of its order and diameter are obtained by considering the auxiliary graph $H_\rho$ in Subsection~\ref{ss1} below, whose vertex set is the group ${\mathcal H}_\rho$, for each $r>3$ and $\sigma\in(0,r-1)$.
-Then, the elements of this group are classified into auxiliary {\it types} in Subsections~\ref{ss2}-\ref{ss6} that present a direct relation to the vertex distance to the identity permutation in Theorem~\ref{t5.1} and less finely (for suitable brevity), into {\it super-types} in Subsection~\ref{ss8}.
-Moreover, a set of $V(H_{\rho-1})$-coset representatives in $V(H_\rho)$ (Subsection~\ref{ss7} and its Theorem~\ref{4.2}) allows to achieve the desired fundamental properties of $G_r^\sigma$ in Theorem~\ref{t6.1}.
+Estimates of the order and diameter of $G_r^\sigma$ are obtained by considering a graph $H_\rho$ whose vertex set is ${\mathcal H}_\rho={\mathcal H}_{r-\sigma}$, ($r>3$; $\sigma\in(0,r-1)$), actually defined in Subsection~\ref{ss1} below.
+The elements of ${\mathcal H}_\rho$ are classified into auxiliary {\it types} in Subsections~\ref{ss2}-\ref{ss6}, presenting a direct relation with the distance to the identity permutation in Theorem~\ref{t5.1}, and less finely (for suitable brevity) into {\it super-types} in Subsection~\ref{ss8}.
+Moreover, a set of $V(H_{\rho-1})$-coset representatives in $V(H_\rho)$ (Subsection~\ref{ss7}) will allow to achieve (via Proposition~\ref{4.2}) the conjectured numerical properties of $G_r^\sigma$ (Conjecture~\ref{2.1}) in Theorem~\ref{t6.1}.